Citation, DOI & article data

 Similar to the olfactory nerve (CN I), the optic nerve is really an extension of the central nervous system.
 It is not surrounded by Schwann cells with the first sensory bipolar cell body located peripherally in the retina.
 Their central processes synapse on ganglion cells on the vitreous surface of the retina and their central processes pass via the optic disc out of the globe and form the optic nerve proper.
 The optic nerve is traditionally divided into four segments:

-- intraorbital segment: passes posteriorly and centrally within the orbit and is surrounded by dural lining and CSF; hence it directly communicates with the subarachnoid space and therefore allows transmission of increased pressure from hydrocephalus to manifest as papilledema; additionally, the dural covering can develop a meningioma
+Passes posteriorly and centrally within the orbit and is surrounded by dural lining and CSF; hence it directly communicates with the subarachnoid space and therefore allows transmission of increased pressure from hydrocephalus to manifest as papilledema; additionally, the dural covering can develop a meningioma.

-- intracranial or cisternal segment: enters the middle cranial fossa and passes within the suprasellar cistern with the anterior cerebral artery at its superolateral aspect joining the contralateral optic nerve at the optic chiasm
+Also known as the cisternal segment, enters the middle cranial fossa and passes within the suprasellar cistern with the anterior cerebral artery at its superolateral aspect joining the contralateral optic nerve at the optic chiasm.

 At the optic chiasm, the nasal fibers of each optic nerve (fibers carrying light impulses from the nasal side of the retina) decussate while the temporal fibers do not (partial decussation).
 From the optic chiasm arise two optic tracts, each one containing nasal fibers of the contralateral optic nerve and temporal fibers from the ipsilateral optic nerve.
 The optic tract courses around the cerebral peduncle to relay in the lateral geniculate body of the thalamus.

-According to a study by Delano et al., the course of the optic nerve in relation to the sphenoid sinus was classified according to four types 6:
+According to a study by Delano et al., the course of the optic nerve in relation to the sphenoid sinus can be classified according to four types 6: